Erin go Bragh GAA: Early days

 The club name is rarely seen afterwards in papers.
-Erin go Bragh reappeared in 1943 and they were one of 6 new teams to be re-organise or founded at the end of 1943 for the forthcoming 1944 season.
-They played their games on the Porterstown Road just down from where Thomas C. Murphy lived and today where St. Mochtas soccer club now play.
+Erin go Bragh reappeared in 1943 and they were one of six new teams to be re-organise or founded at the end of 1943 for the forthcoming 1944 season.
+They played their games on the Porterstown Road.
 They competed until around the 1950s winning the Junior A league in 1945 and were Junior League runners up, losing by one point to Parish Gaels who went on to win the Intermediate football Championship the following year.
-Thomas C. Murphy, son of Erin go Bragh's first hurling captain and founding member Thomas Murphy and one of Erin go Bragh's first inter county players and later chairman of the Dublin Football League and Junior Board died in St. Kevins hospital (now St. James Hospital) in 1946.
 The club continued competing until around 1947 disbanding again.

-The club was reorganised in the 1950s by the parish priest of Porterstown Father Redmond, Paddy Downing of Clonsilla and James Lynam of Porterstown.
-The club only played at juvenile level with a single team winning a minor league in 1963.
-The club's current president Ellis Poynton was a member of that team.
+The club was reorganised in the 1950s and played at juvenile level.
+A single team from the club win a minor league in 1963.
 They disbanded again shortly after with most of the team joining St. Brigids and others joining a club called Maurice O'Neills who played their games in the Phoenix Park.
 Erin Go Bragh played their games in the colours of green and red at this time.